limorigu/causal-inference-handbook/Common_terms/Causal_Effects/CATE.md

 Definition
 ====
+> Given three random variables X, Y and Z, where X is binary,
 > CATE = E[Y|do(X=1), Z=z] - E[Y|do(X=0), Z=z]

 Thus, CATE is very closely related to ATE, but now also conditions on the value of a specific covariate of interest, which helps us answer causal queries about the effects of a treatment on average *within a specific group*, determined by covariate Z.